yelidifei/replication/Report.md

 ### 2.1 Average Treatment Effect Across Groups

 I successfully replicated the section related to the heterogeneous treatment effects across groups with different predicted conditional average treatment effects.
-This analysis was conducted based on the simulated data, and the results can be found in the folder `Data_simulated\Scratch`.
-The code used for this analysis, with little modifications to accommodate the simulated data on the given code, is located in `STATA_code\2.CDDF`.
+This analysis was conducted based on the simulated data, and the results can be found in the folder [`Data_simulated/Scratch`](./Data_simulated/Scratch).
+The code used for this analysis, with little modifications to accommodate the simulated data on the given code, is located in [`STATA_code/2.CDDF`](./STATA_code/2.CDDF).

 While the core part of this analysis was successfully run, I encountered some issues in the looping structure that generates the final results.
 Due to time constraints, I have not yet resolved these problems or formatted the output into a clear table.